HumlabLu/minerva-rs/README.md

 ### Example 3

+Another example, showing the prompt+context used by the system.

 ```shell
 pberck@Peters-MacBook-Pro-2 minerva-rs % cargo run --release -- -q "Where is Sirius?"
 Args { filename: None, chunksize: 512, collection: "vectors", knearest: 2, query: Some("Where is Sirius?"), verbose: false, command: None }